1RedOne/1redone.github.io/_posts/2024-05-07-how-to-create-azure-resources-in-your-azure-devops-pipelines-without-using-saved-passwords.md

   - "managedServiceIdentity"
 tags:
  - "devops"
 excerpt: "Using saved passwords in Azure Devops Pipelines is sooooo 2023.
 The new hotness is using Azure Workload Id Federation.
-It only took me 27 tries to get it right, and you can learn to do it form me correctly the first time. "
+It only took me 27 tries to get it right, and you can learn to do it from me correctly the first time. "
 fileName: '2024-05-07-how-to-create-azure-resources-in-your-azure-devops-pipelines-without-using-saved-passwords'
 ---
 Using saved passwords in Azure Devops Pipelines is sooooo 2023.
 The new hotness is using Azure Workload Id Federation.
-It only took me 27 tries to get it right, and you can learn to do it form me correctly the first time.
+It only took me 27 tries to get it right, and you can learn to do it from me correctly the first time.

 ![Header for this post, reads 'How To Make GitHub Button'](/assets/images/2024/MigratingAzureDevopPipelinesToUseMSIs.png)